lucaslk10/ws-integrate-api/README.md

 }
 ```

-Return Example:
+And you 'ill get something like this

 <img src="https://lucaslk10.github.io/ws-integration-response.PNG" width="100%" alt="API Response" />

-and you get something like this:

 ## To Do